pjobson/libre-computer-la-frite/OS.md

 On my laptop it is `sda` or `/dev/sda`.

+Unmount it if it got mounted.

+    sudo umount /dev/sda*

 Then you can use `dd` to copy over the disk image.

     sudo dd if=./debian-12-base-arm64+arm64.img of=/dev/sda bs=512